richardbsam/DataAnalysis/README.md

       Oil Change                 299.064409

 4. **What is the most common types of vehicle issues?**
-   Most common vehicles issues are:
+   The most common vehicles issues are: 1.
+Oil Change, 2.
+Tire Rotation, and 3.
+Engine Overhaul
-   Maintenance_Type
-   Oil Change         41488
-   Tire Rotation      32053
-   Engine Overhaul    18459

 5. **Does higher usage hours increase likelihood of requiring maintenance?**
    Yes, high usage hour increase likelihood of maintenance required